EunmiYoo/Snow-crash/level09/resources/README.md

 2 - index 1, ascii + 1, output 3
 3 - index 2, ascii + 2, output 5
 4 - index 3, ascii + 3, output 7
+// the index value has been added for each char.
 ```

 I also, put the value that we've got from the token and it printed the non-printable charachters.